What does oil on lawn mower spark plug mean?

 One potential source of oil on your spark plug is a blown piston seal.
 The seals keep oil from leaking into the combustion chamber and, if blown, can manifest themselves by spraying oil on the spark plug.
 This is not a user-serviceable part, as it requires an engine rebuild.

-Also question is, why is my lawn mower spark plug wet?
+Also know, why is my lawn mower spark plug wet?

 Electrodes that have been worn thin are a sign of overheating, often caused by too much ethanol in the gas.
 If your plug has wet, oily deposits, it's time to take the mower in for servicing, because oil is leaking into the combustion chamber where it shouldn't be.